Design an API Rate Limiter

 - Concept: A bucket holds

 Ntokens.
 Tokens refill at rateR.
-Each request consumes 1 token. - Pros: Allows Bursts (if bucket is full, you can send
+Each request consumes 1 token.
+Think of it like a subway turnstile: it has a bucket of tokens.
+As long as you have a token, you can burst through.
+Once empty, you must wait for the bucket to refill. - Pros: Allows Bursts (if bucket is full, you can send

 Nrequests instantly).
 Memory efficient. - Cons: Complex to tune two parameters (Bucket Size + Refill Rate).